-The characteristics of inspiration, which have been enumerated, being admitted, and the scripture points them out to us, there can be no longer a difficulty in excluding the claims of any, the most distinguished theological writers, whether of prose or of verse, who have lived subsequent to the Apostles, to inspiration.
-In whatever estimation the names of Calvin, of Beza, of Owen, of Newton, of Watts, and of Dwight, with a host of others, are held, with whatever pleasure their works are read, however profitable their writings may have proved in the elucidation and defence of truth, and in the edification of the church, they have no intrinsic excellence in them Their names as divines, are honored, because associated with sincere piety, and their works in a theological point of view derive their value from being founded on the word of God.
-We can only receive them upon comparison with the word of God, and a discovery of the identity of the doctrines which they teach with the doctrines of scripture.
-The very examination and trial of their writings by the lively oracles of God, implies the conviction, that possibly there may be found in them, deviations from the inspired standard.
-Is there one in the Christian church, who would take up the writings, or any part of the writings of Newton, for instance, of Watts, or of Wesley, and say "Here is a book in which there is not one error, or dubious expression, in which there is not wanting one statement necessary to render it perfect, and perfectly adapted to its end, in which there will not be found one super fluous proposition or illustration, one more conjecture, one sentence which could be spared. without marring the beauty, the arrangement, the perspicuity, the fulness; by which I am bound, the truth of which I dare not question, apart from all external evidence, which is the rule of my faith and practice, and to which I appeal freely and finally in all controversies of a religious nature; from which the individual, who dissents, is guilty of rejecting the truth and denying the authority of God?"
+The characteristics of inspiration, which have been enumerated, being admitted, and the Scripture points them out to us, there can be no longer a difficulty in excluding the claims of any, the most distinguished theological writers, whether of prose or of verse, who have lived subsequent to the Apostles, to inspiration.
+In whatever estimation the names of Calvin, of Beza, of Owen, of Newton, of Watts, and of Dwight, with a host of others, are held-with whatever pleasure their works are read-however profitable their writings may have proved in the elucidation and defence of truth, and in the edification of the church, they have no intrinsic excellence in them.
+Their names, as divines, are honored, because associated with sincere piety; and their works, in a theological point of view, derive their value from being founded on the word of God.
+We can only receive them upon comparison with the word of God, and a discovery of the identity of the doctrines which they teach with the doctrines of Scripture.
+The very examination and trial of their writings by the lively oracles of God, implies the conviction that possibly there may be found in them deviations from the inspired standard.
+Is there one who does not perceive that the moment he admits the inspiration of their works, or the works of any one of them, he renounces all right to examine them, and to compare them with the Scriptures, to ascertain their correctness?
+He is forthwith bound to receive every statement without question, without reply.
+They become ,a standard of truth and duty.
+We do not consider ourselves at liberty to inquire whether anything contained in the word of God be true-be pure.
+Whatever is found there is considered true and pure, of course.
+Why?
+Because it is the word of God-the word of inspiration.
+Now all portions of inspired writing have equal authority.
+To question the correctness of any proposition of an inspired book, is to question the truth of God.
+Is there one in the Christian church who would take up the writings, or any part of the writings, of Newton, for instance, of Watts, or of Wesley, and say, "Here is a book in which there is not one error, or dubious expression; in which there is not wanting one statement necessary to render it perfect, and perfectly adapted to its end; in which there will not be found one superfluous proposition or illustration, one mere conjecture, one sentence which could be spared, without marring the beauty, the arrangement, the perspicuity, the fulness; by which I am bound; the truth of which I dare not question, apart from all external evidence; which is the rule of my faith and practice; and to which I appeal, freely and finally, in all controversies of a religious nature; from which the individual who dissents is guilty of rejecting the truth and denying the authority of God?"
 I confidently hope there is not one.
-I am persuaded there is not one .---And if not then there is not one who does not deny the inspiration of Newton, of Watts, or of Wesley.
+I am persuaded there is not one.
+And if not, then there is not one who does not deny the inspiration of Newton, of Watts, or of Wesley.
+Although the use of the poetical writings of Newton, of Watts, or of Wesley, and the vindication of the propriety of introducing them into the house of God as the matter of praise, does not imply the assertion of their inspiration, yet it has led to a prevailing indistinctness of apprehension upon the subject of inspiration in general, and involves those who use, and vindicate the use of uninspired compositions, in a fearful responsibility.